Streeam/Purchase_Request/README.md

 # Company Information Database

 This is an end-to-end full stack monolithic application.
 The backend server is build using Java and Spring Boot.
 For authorization and authentication, I used Spring Security along with JWT authentication.
 For storage I used PostgreSQL a relational database management system.
 The front-end application will be built using ReactJS (with TypeScript).
-Loag term goal is to turn this application into a gateway microservice and attach several microservices to it.
+Long term goal is to turn this application into a gateway microservice and attach several microservices to it.

  [Live Demo](https://company-information-database.herokuapp.com/)